Allergies During Pregnancy : Causes, Signs & Prevention

 Difference Between Allergies and Nasal Congestion as a Pregnancy Symptom

-Having a blocked nose is quite common during pregnancy as there is an increase in the mucus secretion due to hormonal changes.
-However, if it is an allergic reaction, a clogged nose is usually accompanied by having itchy eyes, redness and continuous sneezing.
+Having a blocked nose is quite common during pregnancy, as there is an increase in mucous secretion due to hormonal changes.
+However, if it is an allergic reaction, a clogged nose is usually accompanied by having itchy eyes, redness, and continuous sneezing.

 Safe Allergy Medicines During Pregnancy

 When natural home remedies do not provide relief, safe allergy medications can be taken in consultation with the doctor.
 Here are some of the medications that are effective for allergy during pregnancy.

 Saline solutions available as nasal drops give a good relief from blocked noses.
 It is the safest method to treat the symptoms of respiratory allergies during pregnancy.

 Oral antihistamines like cetirizine, diphenhydramine, fexofenadine, and loratadine are safe anti-allergy medications, which work by regulating the immune response of the body to substances that trigger the allergy.

 3. Nasal Decongestants

 Decongestants containing phenylephrine or pseudoephedrine help in unclogging a blocked nose.
 Although it helps the mother to breath freely, it has some reported side effects like restricting the blood flow to the foetus.
 It has to be taken in consultation with the doctor.

 Natural Ways to Treat Allergies